Advising on Private and Public Sector Policy

 ADVISORY BOARD SERVICE

 Since 1997 Stew Friedman has served on the Advisory Board of Bright Horizons Family Solutions, the world’s leading provider of on-site corporate child care, and the Sloan Foundation Work/Life Research Network.
+Since 2013 Friedman has served on Deloitte’s Inclusion Advisory Council.

 LECTURES AND WORKSHOPS